 Whilst some local families will choose to jet off to a warmer climate, I quite love the autumn cosy vibes in London in October.
 From the South Bank attractions to all the amazing museums, you’ll be sure to entertain the kids for October half term holidays.

-From pumpkin picking to kids’ crafts and exploring the museums, October half term in London is always full of fun activities.
+With pumpkin picking, kids’ crafts and exploring the museums, the October half term in London is always full of fun activities.

 I love soaking up the spooky Halloween atmosphere in London before the festive period kicks in and everyone starts getting ready for Christmas.